OCA/website/website_snippet_filter_views/readme/DESCRIPTION.md

+This module expose following menus
-This module add Website \> Configuration \> Dynamic snippet \> Snippet filter and Website \> Configuration Dynamic snippet \> Snippet filter template menus to let website designer to configure dynamic snippets (like the dynamic carousel) in website.
+* Website > Configuration > Dynamic snippet > Snippet filter
+* Website > Configuration Dynamic snippet > Snippet filter template

+This let website designer to configure dynamic snippets (like the dynamic carousel used to display latests blog posts) in website.